 20 copies: a 30 minute Zoom call with your team.

 50 copies: a 30 minute Zoom call and a 1:1 with Kevin

 100 copies: a custom virtual keynote for your team/organization.

 to get bonuses: email Amazon receipt to email@example.com

 ABOUT THE AUTHOR

-Best-selling author of Leadership Interrupted: daily inspiration to become the leader you were meant to be, Kevin DeShazo is the Co-Founder of BETTER and founder of Fieldhouse Media and Partner with Culture Wins - the sports division of global leadership development firm GiANT.
+Best-selling author of Leadership Interrupted: daily inspiration to become the leader you were meant to be, Kevin DeShazo is the Co-Founder of BETTER and founder of Fieldhouse Media.
+He is also a certified mental performance mastery coach, and a Partner with global leadership development firm GiANT.
 He writes a daily email for leaders that you can get here.